ccorcos/meteor-any-db/README.md

 There are several [examples](/examples/) to check out, but most of them are really just end-to-end tests.
 The best example to check out is the [chatroom](/examples/chatroom/).
 This example uses Neo4j as a database to create a chatroom.

 ## How it works

+The codebase is actually pretty straightforward and I made sure to include LOTS of comments.
+There are also plenty links to the Meteor codebase in the comments describing how I figured things out that are currently undocumented.
+Feel free to [dive in](/src/db.coffee)!

 ### Server